Forum of Vieux-la-Romaine: 21st century

-In 2005, towed electrical prostecting surveys were conducted to pinpoint the forum location and generate three interpretation maps.
+In 2005, towed electrical prospecting surveys were conducted to pinpoint the forum location and generate three interpretation maps.

 The Council of Calvados acquired the parcel of Champ des Crêtes shortly before 2006, turning it into an archaeological reserve.
 Subsequent archaeological excavations, organized by the archaeological service of the Calvados General Council in 2007, led to the development of an overall plan for the forum.
 In the same year, two research phases were conducted, focusing on the houses and urban layout of the city.
-The first phase carried out in June and July 2007 through sondages, helped create the forum plan and pinpoint the location of the Curia.
-The second phase commenced in 2008 and extended over several years.

-The excavations of 2007 revealed part of the central square of the forum with the help of two perpendicular trenches revealing stones and blocks of Vieux marble.
+The first phase, carried out in June and July 2007, through sondages, helped create the forum plan and pinpoint the location of the Curia.
+These excavations revealed part of the central square of the forum and, with the help of two perpendicular trenches, revealed stones and blocks of Vieux marble.The second phase commenced in 2008 and extended over several years.